lajarre/opengreffe/docs/presentation.md

 ## Proceedings from a hackathon

-Legal + technical challenges

-Making technology drive innovation in law
+Making software that opens law up

-With fellow @onyb
+With fellow @onyb @ Legalstart

 ## Incorporation is a closed process

-Observed in France, through Legalstart
+Observed in France

 ## Open it up